 You will need a secure depot and a fully equipped workshop.

 It might be possible to lease a suitable facility, but it can be difficult to find suitable premises in a location which is ideal for your business.

-If you can find an ideal site, you could also consider buying premises, with a commercial mortgage <link>, which will let you spread the cost of buying over 20 years or more and allow you to improve the site to fit your needs.
+If you can find an ideal site, you could also consider buying premises, with a Commercial Mortgage, which will let you spread the cost of buying over 20 years or more and allow you to improve the site to fit your needs.
 It could also actually reduce your monthly outgoings.
-Some lenders have a minimum of £75,000 or more for commercial mortgages, but there is no set upper limit.
+Some lenders have a minimum of £75,000 or more for Commercial Mortgages, but there is no set upper limit.

 Unsecured loans are like personal loans, but based on the creditworthiness of your business, and don’t involve holding any of your assets as security.
 Loans are repaid in monthly or quarterly instalments over an agreed term, usually under 5 years.